Fellows of Senate

 Dr Gil Merom

-Dr Gil Merom has been elected a Fellow of Senate by and from the academic staff of the University of Sydney for a two year term commencing 1 June 2013.
+Dr Gil Merom is a Fellow of Senate elected by and from the academic staff of the University of Sydney.

 Dr Merom's term/s of office as a Fellow of Senate: